Many dietary supplements are fortified with protein, vitamins, and minerals.

 For those with chronic kidney disease, it’s typically recommended to limit daily protein intake to around 0.27–0.36 grams per pound (0.6–0.8 grams per kg) of body weight (

-As such, if you’re on a low protein diet, you should not consume high protein Herbalife products without consulting your doctor.
+As such, if you’re on a low protein diet, you should not consume high protein Herbalife products without consulting your healthcare provider.

 Many Herbalife products are high in protein, which could impair kidney function among those with kidney disease.